Why do I want a No-scalpel Vasectomy rather than a conventional one?

 You may be nervous before the vasectomy.
 Some patients request a pre-medication you can take an hour before the procedure to relax you.
 However, most patients decide they do not need a sedation once we had a chat and they feel more confident and comfortable.
 You will feel some discomfort when the local anaesthetic is injected into the skin.
 However you should not feel any discomfort after it has taken effect.
 Occasionally a patient may require additional local anaesthetic during the operation.
 We are pleased to wait until you are comfortable should this happen.
 Afterwards you may experience some discomfort, but normal “over the counter” painkillers are usually all it needs to alleviate any possible discomfort.
 After-effects are usually much less with the no-scalpel technique, because there are fewer injuries to the tissues and many patients do have virtually no discomfort at all.
 There are also no stitches to be removed after the procedure (as the small single incision does not need suturing).
 You will be supplied with a complete set of instructions about what to do after surgery.

-Can I drive home after surgery?
+Can I drive home after No-Scalpel Vasectomy?

 We prefer you to be driven by somebody.
 We usually use a local anaesthetic mixture, which states that you should not drive until the next morning (this is the long acting mixture, which reduces pain significantly).
 We can use a short acting local anaesthetic, which only does not let you drive for 2 hrs, but you have to warn us before the procedure and your pain levels once it wears off may be increased.
 While dentists regularly use local anaesthetic and never warn us, the insurance could be invalidated if you let them know you had a vasectomy with local anaesthetic.